rafaelfl/express-typescript-auth/README.md

 ## 💻 Project Description

-The project was developed to provide an authentication API built with Node.js and Express.js, showcasing the following major functionalities:
+This project showcases an authentication API built with Node.js and Express.js, featuring the following major functionalities:

 1. User registration
 2. Sign in/Sign out
-3. Refresh access token
+3. Refresh access tokens
-4. Get and update user profile
+4. Retrieve and update user profiles
-5. Admin features (create new account, get complete user list, get user, update user, delete user)
+5. Admin features (create new accounts, retrieve complete user lists, retrieve and update individual users, delete users)
 6. Mock protected routes
-7. Get sample data with pagination
+7. Retrieve sample data with pagination

-- The data endpoints return some fake Airbnb data to be consumed by sample applications (original database retrieved from MongoDB Atlas - more info: https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/)
+- The data endpoints provide fake Airbnb data for consumption by sample applications.
+The original database was retrieved from MongoDB Atlas (for more information, visit: https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/).

-It was developed with [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/), using [Husky](https://typicode.github.io/husky/#/), [lint-staged](https://github.com/okonet/lint-staged), [eslint](https://eslint.org/), [prettier](https://prettier.io/) and [commitlint](https://commitlint.js.org/#/) with [conventional commits](conventionalcommits.org/).
+The project was developed using the following technologies and tools: [Node.js](https://nodejs.org/), [Express](https://expressjs.com/), [Husky](https://typicode.github.io/husky/#/), [lint-staged](https://github.com/okonet/lint-staged), [eslint](https://eslint.org/), [prettier](https://prettier.io/) and [commitlint](https://commitlint.js.org/#/) with [conventional commits](conventionalcommits.org/).

-The API uses a MongoDB server to store the users, their sign in tokens and also to serve dummy data (i.e., Airbnb sample data).
-A Redis server instance is used to block the access to signed out access tokens (avoiding that a not expired access token can be used to perform an unauthorized access).
+To store user data, sign-in tokens, and serve dummy data (i.e., the Airbnb sample data), the API utilizes a [MongoDB](https://www.mongodb.com/) server.
+Additionally, a [Redis](https://redis.io/) server instance is employed to block access to signed-out access tokens, thereby preventing unauthorized access by unexpired access tokens.

-You can try this API running it in your local environment, in a Docker container or you can access it directly from the web.
-The installation instructions vay according to the target environment.
+You can try out this API by running it in your local environment, within a Docker container, or by accessing it directly from the web.
+The installation instructions vary depending on the target environment.

 ### 💾 Database schema design

 ![MongoDB database schema design](https://raw.githubusercontent.com/rafaelfl/express-typescript-auth/46e92a2740064a029c35c7d0e4255298077332b9/resources/db-diagram.svg?token=AHN7SWKNO3UDVRCQDSARBZLEWTC54)

-### 🔑 How the refresh token rotation works?
+### 🔑 How Refresh Token Rotation Works

-The refresh token rotation is a technique used to securely manage the authentication tokens responsible for keeping the user session active.
-When performing the authentication with user/password credentials, the API returns two different types of tokens: the **refresh token** and the **access token**.
-Those tokens can be opaque (i.e., a randomly generated string) or they can use an specific generation technology, such as JWT (JSON Web Token).
+Refresh token rotation is a secure technique used to manage authentication tokens that keep user sessions active.
+When authenticating with user/password credentials, the API generates two types of tokens: the **refresh token** and the **access token**.
+These tokens can be opaque strings or use a specific technology like JWT (JSON Web Token).

-The **refresh token** should stored as a browser cookie with the flags `Secure` (i.e., it can only be transferred through HTTPS connections) and `HttpOnly` (i.e., it can't be accessed using Javascript code).
-On the other hand, the **access token** is returned in the response body and should be kept (preferably) in the browser memory (storing the **access token** in the localStorage is not secure!).
-The **access token** should be short lived (i.e., it should expire in a small amount of time - for security purposes).
+The **refresh token** should be stored as a browser cookie with the following flags: (a) `Secure` - it can only be transferred over HTTPS connections; and (b) `HttpOnly` - it cannot be accessed using JavaScript code.
+On the other hand, the **access token** is returned in the API response body and should be stored in the browser memory (preferably avoiding the use of the localStorage due to security concerns).
+The **access token** should have a short lifespan for increased security, meaning it should expire within a short period.

-All restricted API requests should send (in the Authorization Header) the **access token**, which is validated by the API.
-In the case a valid **access token** is sent, the endpoint access is granted.
-On the other hand, in case the token has expired, the client should refresh both **access** and **refresh tokens**.
-The old tokens (if they are still valid) should be temporarily stored in MongoDB and Redis to avoid new unauthorized accesses.
+To access restricted API endpoints, all requests need to include the **access token** in the Authorization Header.
+The API validates the access token, granting access if it's valid.
+If the access token has expired, the client needs to refresh both the **access token** and the **refresh token**.
+If the old tokens are still valid, they should be temporarily stored in MongoDB and Redis to prevent unauthorized access attempts.

-Finally, if the current **refresh token** was denied (during the tokens refreshing), that means that the user should perform a new authentication.
-The following image depicts the communication flow between the client and server:
+If the current **refresh token** is not valid during the token refresh process, it indicates that the user needs to perform a new authentication.
+The following image illustrates the communication flow between the client and server:

 ![Refresh token rotation flow](https://raw.githubusercontent.com/rafaelfl/express-typescript-auth/main/resources/session-flow.png?token=GHSAT0AAAAAACDARR7UEA2SUBWLBKKT52PQZFU2PWQ)